THE LONG GOODBYE TO HAYNES RANCH

 The Okanagan Nation had been taught the value of agricultural land and many were experienced stock raisers long before the mining invasion.
 It made sense then, when marking out a reserve, that the Bands would chose good grazing land and winter range.
 They valued the land for the same reasons as the newly arrived competitors, and that was to support a quality of life.
 And so the land they chose was the best agricultural lands at the head and foot of the lake, well suited to subsistence farming and ranching.
 It would have supported them well had they been allowed to retain it.

 Silhitza drew up a reserve for himself in N’kwala (Nicola Valley) and moved off hoping all was well.
-But then er struck.
+But then disaster struck.
 The Okanagans were decimated by a small pox outbreak in 1862/63.
 The many deaths seriously affected the population and their ability to govern themselves.
 Haynes showed complete indifference to the devastation of the Native population and it wasn’t long before white settlers barred their teeth and began gnawing away at the reserves.

 John Carmichael Haynes replaced W. G. Cox as the Queen’s representative in the Okanagan Valley in 1862.
 Haynes was appointed to the Legislative Council in 1864 by Governor Fredrick Seymour and commissioned as a Justice of the Peace as well as collector of Customs.
 From his office in New Westminster he dealt with numerous complaints from good British immigrants.
 They complained that the Natives of the Okanagan had garnered all the best agricultural land and weren’t using it for anything but grazing.
 Haynes agreed that the reserves were far too large for the diminished population and he would authorize disposal of lands with compensation.
 Colonial Secretary Birch stepped into the fray and ordered Haynes to dispossess the Indians without compensation as the reserves were “out of proportion”.